SokeBiz/PersonalBlog/README.md

 # PersonalBlog
-This is a personal blog for myself
+This is a personal blog